mages/R_in_Insurance_2014/Readme.md

 ### Going Bayesian with R - a non-Bayesian perspective
 #### Arthur Charpentier, Université du Québec à Montréal, Professor

  Bayesian philosophy has a long history in actuarial science.
-Liu et al. (1996) claim that "Statistical methods with a Bayesian flavor [...] have long been used in the insurance industry."
+Liu et al. (1996) claim that "Statistical methods with a Bayesian flavour [...] have long been used in the insurance industry."
 If actuarial students discover Bayesian statistics with credibility, the Bayesian philosophy can be extremely powerful.
 Not only to quantify